scijs/ndarray-vandermonde/README.md

 `vander( x [, N] [, reversed] )`

-`x` is a vector of numbers, `N` is the width of the resulting matrix (i.e. the highest power + 1), and `reversed` is a flag that will reverse the columns of the resulting matrix so that higher powers are on the left.
+`x` is a vector of numbers, `N` is the width of the resulting matrix (i.e. the highest power + 1; the resulting matrix is square by default), and `reversed` is a flag that will reverse the columns of the resulting matrix so that higher powers are on the left.

 For example,